AkiBarry/UsefulUtilities/README.md

 # UsefulUtilities
-Just a handful of classes that I widely use when programming anything.
+A bunch of utility classes.
 Contains a Colour, Matrix and Vector class as well as some function wrappers for math.